Paul Gredinger

-Paul Gredinger (27 July 1927 – 6 October 2013) was a Swiss architect.
-Gredinger was one of the leading figures in the German advertising scene.
-He also worked between 1953 and 1957 together with Karlheinz Stockhausen and Herbert Eimert at the Studio for Electronic Music.
+Paul Gredinger (27 July 1927 – 6 October 2013) was a Swiss architect and one of the leading figures in the German advertising scene.
+Between 1953 and 1957, he worked together with Karlheinz Stockhausen and Herbert Eimert at the Studio for Electronic Music.
 He also practised Cubism painting.

+Career

-At the end of the 1950s he met the advertisers Karl Gerstner and Markus Kutter and became their partner in 1962.
-From then on the agency traded as Gerstner, Gredinger, Kutter, or GGK.
+At the end of the 1950s, he met the advertisers Karl Gerstner and Markus Kutter and became their partner in 1962.
+The agency then traded as Gerstner, Gredinger, Kutter, or GGK.
 After Gerstner and Kutter retired in 1975, Gredinger took over their shares and expanded the agency into a European network with up to 20 branches.
 In the 1970s and 1980s, Gredinger's company was regarded as a first address for top creative professionals.
 Gredinger himself was the protagonist of one of the first colour ad campaigns I drink Jägermeister because... by Jägermeister.

 Gredinger supported his artist friends such as Dieter Roth, André Thomkins and Donald Judd.
-In 1990 he sold his shares to the Swiss Trimedia.
+In 1990, he sold his shares to the Swiss Trimedia.
 Gredinger was elected honorary member for Germany by the Art Directors Club of New York in 1992.

+Gredinger was brought to ETH Zurich in 1999 by the then guest lecturer, Valerio Olgiati, as a fictitious client, for whom one of the residential buildings was designed by Raphael Zuber.

+Personal life

+Between 1953 and 1957, Gredinger collaborated with Karlheinz Stockhausen and Herbert Eimert at the Studio for Electronic Music in Cologne.

 Gredinger died in Thalwil at the age of 86.